-Just because the length of your locks doesn’t extend past your shoulder or waist doesn’t mean that you can’t have a dreamy hairdo for your wedding day.
-To prove our point, we have rounded up the best wedding hairstyles for short length hair.
+Just because the length of your locks doesn’t extend past your shoulder or brush your waist doesn’t mean you can’t have a dreamy hairdo for your wedding day.
+To prove our point, we have rounded up the best wedding hairstyles for short-length hair.
 From bouncy waves to dressed up with accessories, these beautiful wedding day hairstyles are made for you.

-When an elegant updo isn’t an option, a headband not only looks chic, but it also keeps your hair out of your face so that your gorgeous bridal glow will show in every photo.
-They come in all shapes, colors, and sizes, so don’t be shy about trying a few (or many) on to find the one that fits your hair and style just right.
-A bright white hue will stand out against any color hair, and a headband with embellishment could add flair to a simple wedding dress.
+When an elegant updo isn’t an option, a wedding headband not only looks chic, but it also keeps your hair out of your face so that your gorgeous bridal glow will show in every photo.
+They come in all shapes, colors, and sizes, so don’t be shy about trying a few (or many) on to find the one that fits your hair and bridal style just right.
+A bright white hue will stand out against any color hair, and a headband with embellishment, such as a crystal headband, could add flair to a simple wedding dress.

 Old Hollywood movie stars have nothing on you!
 These soft, glamorous waves never go out of style.
 The waves are often achieved by using a thicker curling iron to curl your hair all in the same direction, then pinning the curls so that they have time to set, and finally brushing out the curls.
-And, don’t forget to add some shine.
+And don’t forget to add some shine.
 With a tutorial or two, this look is easy enough to do on your own if that’s your cup of tea, but any hair stylist will have these waves in his or her repertoire.
-Add a vintage comb or a few pins to bring the glam look home.
+Add a vintage hair comb, a hair bow, or a few beaded hair pins to bring the glam look home.

 Put a twist on your traditional hairdo.
 Twist back one or both sides of your part and gather the twists together at the crown of your head.
 This hairstyle not only looks ethereal, but it also gives your veil a spot to sit.
 Plus, it’s easy to accomplish.
 All you need is a couple of clear hair ties and it’ll be finished in minutes.

-Cap veils, also called Juliet cap veils, look great on short-haired brides.
-The cap is typically embroidered with lace or jewels and it sits directly on the top of your head, unlike other veils that are tucked in with a comb.
+One wedding hair piece you may not have considered is a cap veil.
+Also called Juliet cap veils, they look great on short-haired brides.
+The cap is typically embroidered with lace or jewels, and it sits directly on the top of your head, unlike other veils that are tucked in with a comb.
 The resulting look is classically elegant.
-You can wear your hair pinned back, or you can let loose waves fall out from beneath the cap for an effortless, yet beautiful, and unique wedding hairstyle.
+You can wear your hair pinned back, or you can let loose waves fall out from beneath the cap for an effortless, yet beautiful and unique, wedding hairstyle.

 This look is served best on freshly trimmed and pin-straight hair.
 Chop your locks just in time for your wedding day to achieve the chic, blunt cut.
 Do an at-home gloss treatment one or two days before the big day to give it an extra boost of shine.
 If you’re feeling bold, have your stylist trim some fringe (read: bangs) and debut your new ‘do in front of all your family and friends.
 With a little bit of pre-wedding prep, this short wedding hairstyle will be no-fuss when it matters.

-The great thing about short hair is that it’s super low-maintenance, and it can be on your wedding day, too.
-With a birdcage veil, all you have to do is pin it in and your ’do goes from everyday to wedding day just like that.
-Go bold with an attached floral headpiece or a hat that will give you a more modern, fashion-forward look.
+The great thing about short hair is that its super low-maintenance, and it can be on your wedding day, too.
+With a birdcage veil, all you have to do is pin it in and your ’do goes from every day to wedding day just like that.
+Go bold with an attached floral wedding headpiece or a hat that will give you a more modern, fashion-forward look.
 Or, keep it simple and choose a netted version that will give you a classic, feminine look.
 Whichever look you’re going for, there’s more than one way to spin a birdcage veil.

 Volume, volume, and more volume.
 If we’re speaking your language, you’ll want to go for big, bouncy curls on your wedding day.
 Don’t be afraid to amp up the texture.
 Start with a bouncy blowout and secure your hair with big velcro rollers to get large curls that are soft and secure.
 When you take them down, be generous with the hairspray and texturizing spray and you’ll have a bouncy ‘do that’s dance floor-ready.